 Why do you love photography?

 I love photography because I'm an extremely "visual" person, as in I think about everything through images.
 You know, sometimes I'm lying in bed, and I randomly wake up at 4 am with an idea, and I get up, draw it down, and the next day, I HAVE to do it!
 It just gives this anxiety and rush to create it, to edit it, and then sometimes print it and think "fuck, did I make this? this is me?".
 It's fulfilling to hold with your own hands something that you create from scratch.
 Photography is probably one of the main reasons that have helped me push my boundaries.
 I see photography as a way to break barriers.
 Photography seemed to be, in my entire life, the only way I could always get through challenges and difficulties in life: expressing insecurities, nightmares, and fears, physically as art, is what has made me overcome all of those, and not be scared (or insecure) of them anymore.
 And that is probably one of the strongest motives that have helped me push forward and has helped me find myself, as an artist and as a person.

 How did this passion for photography start?

 Beatriz is not just a photographer or videographer; she has multiple talents.
 She is a singer and musician.
-Her all artistic influences are basically the well-known Death, Morbid Angel, Venom and not to forget her favorite soundtrack Slayer.
+Her all artistic influences are the well-known Death, Morbid Angel, Venom and not to forget her favourite soundtrack Slayer.
 To resume she is a heavy metal lover.
-While scrolling through her old posts, I saw a cover she has made on youtube sometimes ago and her voice is amazing.
+While scrolling through her old posts, I saw a cover she made on youtube sometime ago and her voice is amazing.
 Here is the cover.

 What place does music have in your life and how does it help you?

-Writing songs is actually a very healing process to me.
-Makes me think everything through, and at the same time, thinking my lyrics through, and eventually associate things I feel or memories I have with musical connotation I create from it.
-It's wonderful recovery process.
+Writing songs is a very healing process for me.
+Makes me think everything through, and at the same time, think my lyrics through, and eventually associate things I feel or memories I have with the musical connotation I create from it.
+It's the wonderful recovery process.